-NYU School of Medicine announces new clinical trial for ulcerative colitisAugust 7th, 2012 in Diseases, Conditions, Syndromes /
+NYU School of Medicine announces new clinical trial for ulcerative colitisAugust 7, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A new clinical trial designed to study how worm eggs may relieve symptoms of ulcerative colitis (UC) will begin enrolling patients at NYU School of Medicine's Clinical and Translational Science Institute.
 This unusual therapy has been used in previous clinical trials on patients with inflammatory bowel diseases, but the mechanism of action is unclear.

 "The goal of this study is to understand the mechanisms that may explain why worm eggs can improve the symptoms of UC." says the study's Principal Investigator, P'ng Loke, PhD, assistant professor of microbiology.
 "Understanding these mechanisms may lead to new treatment strategies and also help identify people that are most likely to respond to treatment with worm eggs."

 UC is a chronic disease that is characterized by open sores or ulcers in the lining of the colon.
 According to the Crohn's and Colitis Foundation of America, the disease is estimated to affect 700,000 Americans.
 Symptoms include abdominal pain and bloody diarrhea.
 While the cause is unknown, studies suggest that a defective response against commensal (normal microflora) gut bacteria could be responsible.